FDA/openfda/README.md

 [query syntax](https://open.fda.gov/apis/query-syntax/).
 For example: `curl -g 'http://localhost:8000/food/event.json?search=products.industry_name:"Soft+Drink/Water"+AND+reactions.exact:DEHYDRATION&limit=10'`

-At this point the Python container only runs the NSDE, CAERS, Substance Data, Device Clearance and Device Event pipelines because most of those are relatively lightweight (except Device Event) and require no access to internal FDA networks.
+At this point the Python container only runs the NSDE, CAERS, Substance Data, Device Clearance, Device PMA, and Device Event pipelines because most of those are relatively lightweight (except Device Event) and require no access to internal FDA networks.
 We will add more pipelines in case there is substantial interest from the community.
 However, the pipelines above provide a good starting point into understanding openFDA internals and/or customizing openFDA.